-Our Mission in the Children’s of Alabama (COA) emergency department (ED) is to provide “State of the Art” safe, efficient, cost-effective and compassionate care to all presenting acutely ill or injured children regardless of their ability to pay.
+Our mission in the emergency department at Children’s of Alabama (COA) is to provide compassionate, state-of-the-art, efficient, and cost-effective care to all children presenting with illness or injury.
 It takes the convergence of patient care, research, education, and funding to ensure the finest care.
 The affiliation between UAB and COA enables a “best of both worlds” environment, capitalizing on the strengths of both institutions.
-The UAB Division of PEM strives to make substantial contributions in each academic domain (clinical, research, and education) but also is committed to providing administrative leadership, community outreach and child advocacy.
-The COA ED care team includes dedicated and specialized nurses, respiratory therapists, care assistants, radiology techs, child life, registration and unit clerks, social workers, security personnel, environmental service workers, information technology experts, interpreters, patient satisfaction representatives, physicians, nurse practitioners, and others.
-Representatives of each meet monthly to review performance, problem-solve and “redesign” care processes to improve the care we provide.
+The Division of Pediatric Emergency Medicine strives to make substantial contributions in each academic domain: clinical, research, and education.
+In addition, our group is committed to providing administrative leadership, community outreach, and child advocacy.

 As Alabama’s main tertiary care center for the care of children and as the state’s only designated Level 1 pediatric trauma center, we have the privilege and responsibility of caring for the most critically ill children in Alabama.
 To best care for these children, we have surrounded our pediatric emergency medicine physicians with an excellent team of nurse practitioners, registered nurses, and ancillary staff members.
 Our physicians also have 24 hour access to pediatric medical and surgical subspecialists as well as 24/7 in-house PICU and CVICU coverage.